Hiring business drives LinkedIn's revenue beat

 LinkedIn, however, forecast on Thursday current-quarter results below expectations, sparking a brief selloff that sent the company's shares down as much as 11 percent in extended trading.

-But the shares soon reversed course to trade up 3 percent at $209.12 as investors focused on the handy third-quarter beat.
+But shares soon reversed to trade up 3 percent at $209.12 as investors focused on the handy third-quarter beat.

-BMO Capital Markets analyst Daniel Salmon said investors chose to focus on customer growth in the third quarter in the company's corporate solutions business, rather than the weak revenue forecast.

 LinkedIn's net loss attributable to stockholders widened to $4.3 million, or 3 cents per share, in the quarter, from $3.4 million, or 3 cents per share, a year earlier.
 Excluding items, LinkedIn earned 52 cents per share.